guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 The first thing we would like to do with the result of ABC is to develop some intuition about which parameter values are the most likely, and which are not.
 We have a posterior sample, but the posterior density could help us.

 We can estimate the posterior density from a sample using kernel density estimation.
-Let's estimate the posterior density within the context of the [previous section](#Practice-Exploiting-ABC%E2%80%99s-output).
+Let's estimate the posterior density within the context of the [previous section](#practice-exploiting-abcs-output).
 The posterior density is $f_{\Theta | Y = y_0}$ where $\Theta$ denotes the three parameters `humanInformedRatio`, `humanInformProbability` and `humanFollowProbability`, and $y_0$ denotes the following sequence of number of people rescued every 20 seconds:

 $(0,5,14,42,36,9,5,3,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0)$

 The R script generating the figures of this section is available [here](report/abc-report.Rmd).
 The data file containing the posterior sample is [here](samples/step872.csv).

 The easiest way to develop intuition about data is through visualisation.
-Ideally, we would like to plot the posterior density as seen in section [Beliefs as a probability distribution](#Beliefs-as-a-probability-distribution).
+Ideally, we would like to plot the posterior density as seen in section [Beliefs as a probability distribution](#beliefs-as-a-probability-distribution).

 Let's recall that the model coop has 3 parameters.
 Since each point in the parameter space has an associated density value, the posterior density is in 4 dimensions.
 But visualizing 4D data is difficult.
-To begin with, we can visualise the marginal density of each parameter individually, as well as each pair of parameters.
+To begin with, we can visualise the density of each parameter individually (their marginal densities), as well as each pair of parameters.

-Here are the estimated marginal density of individual parameters:
+Here are the estimated density of individual parameters:

 ![](fig/kde_marginal_1.png){width=20cm}

-From these marginals we can say that:
+From these densities we can say that:

 - Small values of the parameter `humanInformProbability` are more likely than large values.
 The most likely values are around 0.1.
 - Small values of the parameter `humanInformedRatio` are more likely than large values.
 The values closest to 0 are the most likely.
 - All values of the parameter `humanFollowProbability` are equally likely.
 The parameter doesn't seem to influence the probability that the model output is close to the data.